Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 Only few steps of the Hassett-Keel program have been carried out in full generality.
-On the other hand, the program has been completed to a larger extent in low genus: with the introduction of Boggi-stable \cite{Boggi} and weighted pointed curves \cite{Hassettweighted} in genus zero, and with Smyth's pioneering work in genus one \cite{SMY1,SMY2,SMY3}, extending earlier work of D. Schubert.
-The underlying philosophy is that an alternative compactification is defined by allowing a reasonably larger class of curve singularities (\emph{local condition}) while identifying their (semi)stable models, and disallowing the latter by imposing a stronger stability condition (\emph{global condition}, tipically combinatorial); the valuative criterion ensures that the resulting moduli problem is still separated and universally closed.
+Yet, the program has been completed to a larger extent in low genus: with the introduction of Boggi-stable \cite{Boggi} and weighted pointed curves \cite{Hassettweighted} in genus zero, and with Smyth's pioneering work in genus one \cite{SMY1,SMY2,SMY3}, extending earlier work of D. Schubert.
+In a nutshell, an alternative compactification is defined by allowing a reasonably larger class of curve singularities (\emph{local condition}) while identifying their (semi)stable models, and disallowing the latter by imposing a stronger stability condition (\emph{global condition}, typically combinatorial); the valuative criterion ensures that the resulting moduli problem remains separated and universally closed.

-A useful notion in this respect is that of the \emph{genus} of an isolated curve singularity: let $(C,q)$ be (the germ of) a reduced curve over an algebraically closed field $\k$ at its unique singular point $q$, with normalisation $\nu\colon\widetilde{C}\to C$. \begin{dfn} \cite{SMY1} If $C$ has $m$ branches at $q$, and $\delta$ is the $\k$-dimension of $\nu_*\OO_{\widetilde C}/\OO_C$, a skyscraper sheaf supported at $q$, the genus of $(C,q)$ is defined as:
+A useful notion in this respect is that of the \emph{genus} of an isolated curve singularity: let $(C,q)$ be (the germ of) a reduced curve over an algebraically closed field $\k$ at its unique singular point $q$, with normalisation $\nu\colon\widetilde{C}\to C$ and $\mathcal F=\nu_*\OO_{\widetilde C}/\OO_C$, a skyscraper sheaf supported at $q$. \begin{definition} \cite{SMY1} If $C$ has $m$ branches (irreducible components of the normalisation) at $q$, and $\delta$ is the $\k$-dimension of $\mathcal F$, the genus of $(C,q)$ is defined as:

-\end{dfn} The genus can be thought of as the number of conditions that a function must satisfy in order to descend from the seminormalisation (the initial object in the category of universal homeomorphism $C^\prime\to C$, see \cite[\href{https://stacks.math.columbia.edu/tag/0EUS}{Tag 0EUS}]{stacks-project}, or a curve with the same topological space as $C$ and an ordinary $m$-fold point at $q$) to $C$.
+\end{definition} The genus can be thought of as the number of conditions that a function must satisfy in order to descend from the seminormalisation (the initial object in the category of universal homeomorphisms $C^\prime\to C$, see \cite[\href{https://stacks.math.columbia.edu/tag/0EUS}{Tag 0EUS}]{stacks-project}, or a curve with the same topological space as $C$ and an ordinary $m$-fold point at $q$) to $C$.
 The node, for example, has genus zero (it coincides with its own seminormalisation).
-It is a notion that behaves well in families: a complete, reduced curve $C$ with only one singularity at $q$, of $\delta$-invariant $\delta$, and normalisation a union of $m$ copies of $\PP^1$, can only appear in a family of curves of arithmetic genus $g$.
+The genus of a singular point represents its non-topological contribution to the arithmetic genus of the curve containing it.